 Murray then attended the Faculty of Law at the University of Toronto, where he continued his strong academic success.
 “I don’t think I was the most hard-working student or among the more diligent,” he says.
 “I just have a gift for solving problems.
 I think that is a result of my excellent education.
 I learned how to think on my feet.
 To go to university and simply churn out exams is not the best result you want from a college.”

-Murray graduated from the University of Toronto with honors in 1983.
+Murray graduated from the University of Toronto with honours in 1983.
 The day after his graduation ceremony, he drove 30 hours over three days to start work at a large law firm in Calgary, Alberta, called Burnet, Duckworth & Palmer.
 “I worked hard right from the start,” he says.
 “I was competing with a dozen ardent associates for permanent slots that would only go to a quarter of us.
 I worked long hours, but I enjoyed it.
 It was a learning process for me—and one thing I was quickly learning was that law is a client-driven business that leaves you little time for a life of your own.”